omatei01/userspaceio/README.md

 352 and the on board button is at 355, so 355 - 352 = 3 for libgpiod.

 #### Python bindings
-libgpiod 1.1 includes Python bindings, so I do not generate them any more.
+libgpiod 1.1 includes Python bindings, so CFFI is not used.

 To run demos:
 * `alias python=python3`